4 Questions to Ask During National Wildfire Awareness Month

 1. How will you assess risk?

 How are you tracking inclement fire weather?
 Are you able to get an early warning when a threat emerges?
 Do you have real-time visibility into events as they occur?
 What kind of actionable intelligence do you receive from your current critical event management platform?
-Speed and relevancy are two of the biggest challenges in planning for wildfire response.

 2. How will you prepare the community for potential wildfires?

 Have you taken steps to educate residents about how to protect their families and property?
 If there’s an evacuation, do they know where to go and what to bring?
 Do you have a means of keeping residents informed?
-Residents and businesses located in fire-vulnerable areas should have a pre-packed “go bag” that contains personal items, N95 masks for both COVID-19 and smoke protection, first aid items and water.
+Residents and businesses located in fire-vulnerable areas should have a pre-packed “go bag” that contains personal items, N95 masks for smoke protection, first aid items and water.

 3. How will you reach anyone affected by a fire?

 Once you become aware of a threat, how will you notify anyone who’s in the path of the fire?
 Are you prepared with automated message templates and contact lists?
 Speed gives your residents the best possible chance to avoid harm during a wildfire.
 A mass notification system eases this burden by ensuring you’re ready to communicate calmly and efficiently.
+Technology like two-way communications enables response teams to communicate before, during and after an incident and people to mark themselves safe or in need of assistance.

 4. How will you ensure community safety during disaster recovery efforts?